lucasrodes/el2320-project/Matlab Files/README.md

-Open the Main file and choose your parameters.
+Open the `Main.m` file and choose your parameters.
 This includes: (i) algorithm to execute (KF, PF or combination), (ii) mode of execution (plot object tracking live, plot MSE results).
+Once this is done, run `Main` in MATLAB.